-• A fumble forward and out of bounds anytime during the game (even the last two minutes of either half).
+A fumble forward and out of bounds anytime during the game (even after the Two-Minute Timeout in each half).

 If the game clock is stopped with two seconds or less in any period and will start on the Referee's signal, run the clock to zero if the ball is legally snapped.